ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## topics for 1 on 1 with Product Manager

-- what tickets / work are coming up in the next sprint?
+- What tickets / work are coming up in the next sprint?
   - so that I can prepare the tickets for the next sprint and not be surprised if the priority suddenly changed
+- Team delivery / performance
+- Feedbacks
+- Blockers